msolomon/argo/spec.md

   - In a reader, after reading a field you are guaranteed to know whether there was an error or just a null [TODO: require inline error?]
   - We know most of the `path` in the current response from our location, and do not need to write most of it explicitly, saving space [TODO: do this?]
 - Perhaps surprisingly, `Enum`s can't be safely represented as small numbers, since schema evolution rules allow for changes (e.g. reordering) which would alter the number on one side but not the other.
+- Argo permits zero-copy for types which tend to be larger (`String` and `Bytes`).
+Low-level languages can refer to these values directly in the source buffer.
+The `NullTerminatedStrings` flag assists can assist here for C-style strings.
+- De-duplication is never required on the writer.
+This permits optimizations like repeating label/value pairs which are shorter than a backreference to a previously-seen value.
+- High-performance decoding of the VarInts is possible with [a vectorized implementation](https://arxiv.org/abs/1503.07387)
+- For large payloads with lots of duplication, the de-duplication is valuable even when the entire payload is compressed: values need not be encoded or decoded multiple times, and it can be used to avoid duplicated objects on the client side.
+- The name "Argo" riffs on the pronunciation of "JSON" as "Jason," who in Greek mythology quested on a ship called the _Argo_.

+## Ideas which did not pan out

+- Use bitmasks on each selection set to mark null (or absent) fields.
+See Design Notes for more.
+- Require all Field Errors be represented inline.
+This would be nice, but it makes it more difficult to convert JSON responses to Argo.
+Therefore, this is left as an optional feature (see the `OutOfBandFieldErrors` flag).
+- Specify a Wire type definition for ExecutionResult, particularly `errors`.
+Unfortunately, error paths mix string and int, which has no corresponding GraphQL type.
+We could serialize this all as string and convert back later.
+- Make the self-describing format able to describe the Wire format.
+This made things more complex.

+## Ideas which were not pursued

+- Use Label before Floats to represent the number 0s to pad it with.
+Due to JSON/JS, many doubles are actually smallish Ints, which in IEEE 754 means leading with 0-bytes.
+This might work out on average, especially since 0 takes only 1 byte.
+- Specify how to write compact Paths to values to represent errors.
+A series of tags.
+  - If errors inlined, path up to propagation stop is implicit.
+The path from there down into any initiating non-nullable field would need to be explicit though, need to account for
+- Whenever a default value in encountered for a scalar type which is deduplicatable, implicitly store it with a backreference ID and use it later.
+This may break if the schema evolves.
+- Bake in default backrefs for common strings: 'line', 'column', 'path'.
+For certain small messages, this could make a difference.
+The extra complexity doesn't seem worth it though.
+- Instead of a self-describing format, simply embed JSON.
+This is not a knock-out win, especially for the resulting API.
+- Use a variable-length compact float format, such as [vf128](https://github.com/michaeljclark/vf128), [compact float](https://github.com/kstenerud/compact-float), or even ASN.1's REAL BER/DER.
+This would be most helpful for GraphQL APIs which return many Floats with values near zero.
+- Encode the entire `ExecutionResult`'s type in each _Wire schema_, including the errors array.
+In particular, the user would need to provide their intended `extensions` format and stick to it, and we'd need to fudge the type of `path` (which mixes numbers and strings in the GraphQL spec).
+The upshot would be total elimination of the self-describing format and the inconvenience, inefficiency, and complexity that causes.

 # Legal